mkorsukov/powershell-tools/README.md

 ### ConnectionString.ps1

-Allows to update connection string property in the Web.config file.
+Allows to update connection string with specific name in the Web.config file.
+A good example is updating connection string before/after project build and before deployment.

 Script arguments: